 After a couple of nights here, we were off to the international airport (EZE) for our wide-body flight on the national carrier to Ushuaia, billed as the southernmost city in the world.
 There is no rich history here, as the city has grown almost solely due to Patagonia and Antarctica expeditions of scientists and lay people.
-Here the ski jackets come out and the temperature has dropped 50 degrees from Buenos Aires, a mere 3 ½ hours north.
+Here, due to the weather in Patagonia in January, the ski jackets come out and the temperature has dropped 50 degrees from Buenos Aires, a mere 3 ½ hours north.
 We were fortunate that although cold, the weather was clear.
 We checked into the land office for the ship Via Australis, our cruise home for the next three nights.
 We left our luggage there and we had a few hours to explore the town.
 It had a feel of a frontier town, but comfortable.

 About 5:00PM we boarded the Via Australis and our luggage was already in our compact cabin.
 The ship was clean and sufficient, but not a luxury vessel.
 The passengers numbered fewer than 130, and the crew was kept very busy.
 The cabins had no TV or internet.
 The lounges were comfortable but not striking.
 The food was fine but not gourmet.
 The focus on this three-night round trip voyage was stunning Patagonia and the national park that straddles Argentina and Chile.